setap5d/rtd/docs/source/Usage/req3.rst

     :align: center
     :alt: Image of the profile screen with feedback

-Team members will be able to optionally store phone number (float) and profile picture (image).
+Users will be able to optionally store phone number (float) and profile picture (image).
 -----------------------------------------------------------------------------------------------

 Storing a phone number can be seen above.
 The user will be able to input a phone number on the profile screen and save it to the database.